How to Monetize Your Audience: The Complete Playbook

 Building an Affiliate Strategy

-Create evergreen content.
-The best affiliate content isn’t time-sensitive.
-Product reviews, comparison guides, and “best of” lists continue driving traffic and conversions for months or years.
+Create evergreen content The more evergreen your affiliate content — reviews, comparison guides, “best of” lists — the longer it continues driving income.
+Content that’s not time-sensitive generates commissions for months or years.
 Learn more about creating sustainable online income in our guide for young women making money online.

-Disclose properly.
-Always disclose affiliate relationships.
-It’s required by FTC guidelines, and transparency actually builds trust with your audience.
+Disclose properly Always disclose affiliate relationships.
+It’s required by FTC guidelines.
+And transparency actually builds trust with your audience.
+Everybody knows that hiding affiliates backfires — the audience discovers it eventually and the trust damage is far worse than the disclosure would have been.

 Monetization Strategy #4: Services